Skip to main content

 Understanding the numbers

-• People now being diagnosed with esophageal cancer may have a better outlook than these numbers show.
-Treatments improve over time, and these numbers are based on people who were diagnosed and treated at least five years earlier.
+• People being diagnosed with esophageal cancer now may have a better outlook than these numbers show.
+Treatments have improved over time, and these numbers are based on people who were diagnosed and treated at least 5 years earlier.

 • These numbers apply only to the stage of the cancer when it is first diagnosed.
 They do not apply later on if the cancer grows, spreads, or comes back after treatment.